qiling9760/sep11-freedom-project/blog/entry05.md

 I made a function to check if there is a `localStorage` value for cat food.
 If there is, then the game will use the `localStorage` value as the starting point.
 If not, then the starting point will be 0.

 ### Collaboration
 This project is a 4 people project, and we split it into 2 parts.
-The one that I am working on was part A, and the other part is part B. In this part A, I need to connect what I did to what my partner did, and then connect part A to part B. My partner has created a homepage to part A of the game using HTML, and I need to make it connect to Kaboom.
+The one that I am working on is part A, and the other part is part B. In this part A, I need to connect what I did to what my partner did, and then connect part A to part B. My partner has created a homepage to part A of the game using HTML, and I need to make it connect to Kaboom.
+After I connected the homepage to the game, I also added a link on the homepage to direct the player to part B of the game.

 [Previous](entry04.md) | [Next](entry06.md)